 And not just because Mason Alexander Park (as Ian) gets the absolute best lines each episode.
 But they do, and I predict they will end up being the fan-favorite character of the season, when all is said and done.

 One Step Forward, One Step Back

 While Addison focuses on keeping Ben from dying horribly in space and Ian focuses on being amazing in the present, Magic and Jenn focus their attentions on the biggest mystery of all: Why they’re in this position to begin with.
-Of course, Magic knows Al’s family, so he tries to figure out what Ben is doing with Al’s daughter, Janice.
+Of course, Magic knows Al’s family, so he tries to figure out what Ben is doing with Al’s daughter, Janis.

 They don’t get very far, as she’s one step ahead of them.
 What they do get (evading their own fiery explosion in so doing) is code, written in Ben’s handwriting.
 With the assistance of a flash drive Addison finally decides to hand over (after spending an episode wondering who she can trust – and scared what she’ll discover about Ben), they’re able to open the encrypted file.
 What they find is some wibbly-wobbly, timey-wimey stuff.
 All focused on one particular date and time.
 Where and when is this location, and why is Ben looking for it?
 That remains to be seen.

 Actually, several things remain to be seen, but this is where theories and speculation comes in.
 After all, watching a show is fun, but theorizing is even better.

 While there are a few offshoot mysteries, there are really two main questions for fans at the moment: Why did Ben act in secret, and what is he trying to achieve?